 The sail comprises the lifting surface of the wing.
-It is mainly constructed of Dacron polyester fabric, with some Mylar material making up the leading edge areas.
+It is mainly constructed of Dacron polyester fabric, with some Mylar material making up the leading edge areas, the ARROW wing has a large portion of the top surface made from Mylar, whereas the SST is all dacron except the leading edge.
 The sail is constructed from many individual panels, which are sewn together using polyester thread to form the required shape.
 The sail has attachment points sewn into it to attach to the frame at various points and to hold the battens in place.
 The Sail also provides zips that facilitate easy preflight inspection of all the members inside the double surface wing.